plabayo/rama/docs/book/src/intro/modular.md

 >
 > — Some random dictionary.

-We advertise _rama_ as a modular proxy framework to move and transform network packets.
+We advertise _rama_ as a modular service framework to move and transform network packets.
 It's in fact our tagline.
 Next to that you can read in [Why Rama](../why_rama.md) that one reason for _rama_ to exist is to allow you to easily create proxies without having to do everything yourself but while still being able to write your own code where you wish.